rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationNutanix.md

 Initiates a request to perform a Live Mount of a Nutanix virtual machine snapshot identified by the snapshot ID.

 - There is a single argument of type MountNutanixSnapshotV1Input.
 - Returns AsyncRequestStatus.
+### mountvdisks
+Attaching disks from a snapshot to an existing virtual machine

+Supported in v9.2
+Requests a vDisk Mount to attach disks to an existing virtual machine.

+- There is a single argument of type CreateNutanixVdisksMountInput.
+- Returns AsyncRequestStatus.
 ### patchmountv1
 Change Nutanix Live Mount power status